nadrino/kotor-walkthrough/kotor/walkthrough/02_search_for_bastila.md

   - I'd like to know some more about you, Carth. or similar
   - The sooner we start looking for Bastila the sooner we find her.
 Let's go.
 - Loot and improve your sword
-- **Talk to Carth about him (0/12)**
-  - I'd like to know some more about you, Carth.
-  - You're talking like it's your fault.
-Like you failed somehow.
-  - Them?
-Do you mean the people of your home world?
 - Go out

 ## Upper Taris - South Apartments